TheHorscht/Anvil-of-Destiny/README.md

 # Anvil of Destiny
-A mod for Noita (https://noitagame.com/) which adds a bunch of anvils into the default biomes, which lets you forge and improve wands!
+A mod for Noita (https://noitagame.com/) which adds rooms with an anvil into the default biomes, which lets you forge and improve wands!

 ### Download here: https://github.com/TheHorscht/Anvil-of-Destiny/releases
 ### Or here: http://modwork.shop/25873